BerryTracer/.github/README.md

 The BerryTracer Organization encompasses a variety of repositories, each serving a unique role in the GPS tracking ecosystem:

-- **gps-data-receiver**: Responsible for receiving and processing GPS data from various devices.
+- **gps-data-service**: Responsible for receiving and processing GPS data from various devices.
-- **common-utils**: A shared library providing common functionalities like logging, configuration, and MongoDB adapters, used across different services in the BerryTracer project.
+- **common-service**: A shared library providing common functionalities like logging, configuration, and MongoDB adapters, used across different services in the BerryTracer project.

 ## Contribution